‘THIS CASE TO BE OPENED IN A MILLION YEARS’

 Anyway, Nathan’s holiday in Rome doesn’t go according to plan.
 For one thing, it’s raining heavily every time he’s there.
 Wow, I would’ve thought Rome was a hot place, not going under a monsoon.

-Nathan soon goes to visit some caverns where he’s supposed to meet Lina Margello who doesn’t show up.
+Nathan soon gets to visit some caverns where he’s supposed to meet Lina Margello who doesn’t show up.
 He’s then attacked by someone who’s now an assassin and used to work for the Star Cops.

 A lot of this episode is implying that Nathan was being framed for something he didn’t do and that he was being set up.
 But I must admit, I did get rather lost during many aspects of the episode’s plot.